hyprwm/hyprland-wiki/pages/Nix/_index.md

-To install Hyprland in NixOS, we provide 2 provide a NixOS and HM module.
+To install Hyprland on NixOS, we provide a NixOS and a Home Manager module.

 {{< hint title=note >}}
 - *(Required) NixOS Module*: enables critical components needed to run Hyprland properly